lacchain/id-mailbox/README.md

 In the future we are going to support more DID methods and their corresponding networks.

 # 4. Authentication
- The authentication process consist in requesting a string challenge in order to sign further petitions:
+ The authentication process consists in requesting a string challenge in order to sign further petitions:

 ### Request a challenge.
  In this step, the server will send a random string that the client must use